bikeracer4487/nfl-monte-carlo/PROJECT_PLAN.md

 **Impact:** Medium - App doesn't work on one platform **Probability:** Low
 **Mitigation:**
-- Use well-tested, cross-platform libraries (PySide6)
+- Use well-tested, cross-platform libraries (Electron, React)
 - Test early and often on both platforms
 - Avoid platform-specific code paths
 - Use virtual machines for testing